-eTap PW Enter (optional), the system would be selected for Doppler PW (pulsed wave) mode, if moving objects changed the characteristic of the sound waves.
-By sending short, rapid pulses of sound, it becomes possible to accurately measure blood velocity in a precise location and in real time fTouch PD.
-(Optional), the system would be selected for PD (Power Doppler) mode, it is used to obtain images that are difficult or impossible to obtain using standard color Doppler, and to provide greater detail of blood flow, especially in vessels located within organs.
+eTouch PW Enter (optional), the system would be selected for Doppler PW (pulsed wave) mode, if moving objects changed the characteristic of sound waves.
+By sending short, rapid pulses of sound, it becomes possible to accurately measure blood velocity in a precise location and in real time.